-Our amazing Bridge Project is targeting severely under-resourced schools that are plagued by shortages of basics such as textbooks, teaching materials, beginner readers, and novels.
+Our amazing Bridge Project is targeting schools and communities that are plagued by shortages of basics such as textbooks, teaching materials, beginner readers, and novels.
 We are reaching thousands of students and teachers who have limited or no access to the internet and the wonderful educational resources online.
-We are “bridging” the well-known “digital divide” by creating Bridge Project Learning Centers (BPLCs), bringing access to a wealth of materials including hundreds of books, reading lessons, textbooks, teacher resources, instructional videos, encyclopedias, coding courses, hundreds of health and development articles, math courses, high school science, and more.
+We are “bridging” the well-known “digital divide” by creating Bridge Project Learning Centers (BPLCs), bringing access to a wealth of materials including hundreds of books, reading lessons, textbooks, teacher resources, instructional videos, encyclopedias, coding courses, hundreds of health and development articles, math courses, high school science, past exams, and more.

 How much does it cost?

 Supporters of the Bridge Project are able to have an enormous impact for a modest price tag.
-The budget for bringing a BPLC to a new site is $2,500 and is composed of:
+The budget for bringing a BPLC to a new site depends to a large degree on how remote the location is.
+For a site within a 2 hour drive the budget is approximately $3,00 and is composed of:

 Who Can Sponsor a Learning Center?
 A BPLC can be sponsored by an individual, school, community center, business or organization.
 USACF will work to establish a direct link between the sponsor and the school, including invitations to visit as well as results from M & E visits and photos.

 Next steps: Please help us reach 10 new schools this year!
-Contributions can be made at from this website or via our Go Fund Me campaign Please direct inquiries to Bridge Project Director Bob Rollins (510 919-8968).
+Contributions can be made from this website or via our Go Fund Me campaign Please direct inquiries to Bridge Project Director Bob Rollins ( +1 510 919-8968).

 Please check out these short (less than 2 minute) testimonials:

 - “Things that I found were amazing, absolutely great.”

 - “3-D Diagrams that have really assisted students”